MHSA – About Us

 MaryBeth Smith, MS

-MaryBeth Smith currently serves as the Executive Administrative Assistant for the Anesthesiologist Assistant (MHSA) Program.
-Prior to joining the VCOM-Bluefield team, MaryBeth received a Bachelor of Science in Exercise Science and a minor in Psychology from Auburn University while working in the Athletics Director and Head Football Coach’s Office.
-MaryBeth worked for Auburn Sports Properties as the Partner Services Assistant from 2019-2021, while pursuing a Master of Science in Sports Administration, which she received in May 2021.
-Most recently, MaryBeth served as a Graduate Research Assistant for the Hunger Solutions Institute in the College of Human Sciences at Auburn University.
+MaryBeth Smith, the Director of Clinical Rotations, was born and raised in Enterprise, Alabama.
+Previously, MaryBeth served as the Executive Assistant to the Dean of the MHSA Program.
+Before joining the VCOM – Bluefield team, MaryBeth received a Bachelor of Science in Exercise Science and a minor in Psychology from Auburn University while working in the Athletics Director and Head Football Coach’s Office.
+MaryBeth worked for Auburn Sports Properties as the Partner Services Assistant from 2019 – 2021, while pursuing a Master of Science in Sports Administration, which she received in May 2021.
+MaryBeth then joined the Hunger Solutions Institute in the College of Human Sciences at Auburn University to research food insecurity on community college campuses in the state of Alabama.

 Georgia Edwards